doytsujin/docs-4/v21.1/schema-design-overview.md

 To avoid confusion with the general term "[database](https://en.wikipedia.org/wiki/Database)", throughout this guide we refer to the logical object as a *database*, to CockroachDB by name, and to a deployment of CockroachDB as a [*cluster*](architecture/overview.html#terms).
 {{site.data.alerts.end}}

-For guidance on creating databases, see [Create a Database and User-defined Schema](schema-design-database-schema.html).
+For guidance on creating databases, see [Create a Database](schema-design-database.html).

 ### Schemas